 Please include attribution to 101blockchains.com with this graphic. <a href='https://101blockchains.com/blockchain-infographics/'> <img src='https://101blockchains.com/wp-content/uploads/2022/02/Differences-between-Ethereum-Solana-and-Polygon-1.png' alt='Differences between Ethereum, Solana, and Polygon='0' /> </a>

-With a basic overview of all players in the Solana vs Polygon vs Ethereum comparison, it is reasonable to turn towards the differences between them.
-Let us take a note of the difference between Solana, Polygon, and Ethereum on the basis of the following factors.
+With a basic overview of all players in the Solana vs Polygon vs Ethereum comparison, it is reasonable to turn toward the differences between them.
+Let us take note of the difference between Solana, Polygon, and Ethereum on the basis of the following factors.

-Polygon leverages a combination of technologies for offering a fast blockchain network alongside linking to the main ETH network.
+Polygon leverages a combination of technologies to offer a fast blockchain network alongside linking to the main ETH network.
 The blockchain network leverages the Proof of Stake consensus mechanism for securing the network and creating new MATIC tokens.
 Therefore, you can also earn rewards in the form of MATIC tokens by staking on the Polygon network.

 The distributed ledger holders take care of the operation and management of the network.
 Therefore, ETH is capable of processing a limited number of transactions every second.
 In addition, Ethereum is highly crowded, and you might have to wait to verify your transaction or pay a huge fee for the same.

 The difference between Solana, Polygon, and Ethereum in terms of transaction speed turns in favor of competitors to ETH.
 For example, Solana depends on the Tower Byzantine Fault Tolerance of tBFT, an improved variant of pBFT or Practical Byzantine Fault Tolerance.
 The blockchain network takes away the need for any real-time communication among nodes, thereby improving overall efficiency.
-Furthermore, Solana also leverages GulfStream for pushing transactions to the edge.
+Furthermore, Solana also leverages Gulfstream to push transactions to the edge.
 Since network validators can easily conduct transactions at better speeds, the network can easily process over 50000 transactions every second.

 The final competitor, i.e., Polygon, does not have any competition from the other two when it comes to transaction speed.
-With the capability for processing around 65,000 transactions every second, the network is a clear winner for developers and users.
+With the capability to process around 65,000 transactions every second, the network is a clear winner for developers and users.

 Another important criterion for Solana vs Polygon vs Ethereum comparison draws stateful architecture into the equation.
 Certain blockchain networks maintain a state while others do not have the design for the same.
 A particular contract can be considered stateless only when it avoids any changes in its state.
 In other words, the contract does not modify the storage variable values.